blakeyy/Ulectrified/README.md

-# Ulectrified - A mobile app for trading renewable surplus energy.
+# Ulectrified - A mobile app for trading renewable surplus energy

 This App is built to enable private renewable energy producers to offer their renewable surplus energy in an easy way and at a fair price.
 EV users can find this offers via this app and buy the offered energy.
 If the buyer books the offer, he charges the energy at the producers place.